InformaticsMatters/squonk-ansible/README.md

     $ ansible-playbook -e "@site-im-main-parameters.vault" site-squonk.yaml \
         --vault-password-file vault-pass.txt

+And then re-use the parameters for a pipeline deployment: -

+    $ ansible-playbook -e "@site-im-main-parameters.vault" site-pipeline.yaml \
+        --vault-password-file vault-pass.txt

 ### Plays
 The following plays are supported, captured in corresponding `site*.yaml` playbook files: -